ROAHN-B/ROAHN-B/README.md

 I'm a passionate Bachelor’s student currently pursuing **Electronics and Computer Engineering** at **Walchand Institute of Technology, Solapur**.

-I am focused on building practical solutions and honing my skills across various domains, particularly in areas that bridge hardware and software.
+I am focused on building practical solutions and honing my skills across various domains, particularly in areas of backend development and Agentic AI.

 ---